Amir-Nassimi/Persica-Glyph-OCR/Credit Card OCR/README.md

 ---

 ## Technology Stack

-Certainly!
-Below is an explanation for each of the listed dependencies, which can be included in your README file to provide users with context about the purpose of each package in your project.
+Before setting up Credit Card OCR, it is important to understand the role of each dependency in the system:

+- **easyocr**: For reading text from images using pre-trained neural network models.
+- **OpenCV (opencv-python)**: For image processing tasks such as image reading, converting color spaces, thresholding, and contour detection.
+- **Numpy**: For efficient array operations, used in image manipulation.
+- **singleton_decorator**: Ensures classes like `OCRReader` and image processing strategies are instantiated only once.
+- **Argparse**: For parsing command-line options and arguments in the script.
 ---

-## Dependencies

-Before setting up PersicaGlyph OCR, it is important to understand the role of each dependency in the system:

-- **Pickle**: A Python module that implements binary protocols for serializing and de-serializing a Python object structure.
-In PersicaGlyphOCR, `pickle` is used to load pre-saved mappings that relate character IDs to their unicode representations and translations.

-- **Argparse**: The `argparse` module makes it easy to write user-friendly command-line interfaces.
-It is utilized in `run.py` to handle parsing command-line options and arguments, allowing users to configure the OCR system's parameters.

-- **Ultralytics YOLO**: This is a PyTorch implementation of the YOLO (You Only Look Once) object detection algorithm.
-It is used for detecting objects in images with great speed and accuracy.
-In this project, it powers the license plate and character detection functionalities.

-- **OpenCV-Python (opencv-python)**: A Python wrapper for the OpenCV library, which provides a rich set of algorithms for image processing and computer vision.
-PersicaGlyphOCR uses OpenCV for reading images from disk, preprocessing them before detection, and possibly for further image operations needed for post-processing.

-- **Singleton Decorator (singleton_decorator)**: This is a decorator for classes in Python.
-When applied to a class, it modifies the class to follow the Singleton design pattern, ensuring that only one instance of the class exists throughout the application.
-In the OCR model, it ensures that the model is loaded into memory only once and reused, which is efficient for system resources.

-- **Torch (PyTorch)**: An open-source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
-It is a core dependency for running the Ultralytics YOLO model as it provides the necessary tools for deep learning and model inference.

----
-Each of these dependencies plays a crucial role in ensuring PersicaGlyphOCR operates effectively, from model loading and image processing to parsing user commands and ensuring efficient resource usage.
+Each of these dependencies plays a crucial role in ensuring Credit Card OCR operates effectively, from model loading and image processing to parsing user commands and ensuring efficient resource usage.

 ## License
-PersicaGlyph OCR is open-sourced under the MIT License.
+Credit Card OCR is open-sourced under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Contributing
-While we deeply value community input and interest in PersicaGlyph OCR, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
+While we deeply value community input and interest in Credit Card OCR, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
 We are incredibly grateful for your support and understanding.
 Please stay tuned for future updates when we'll be ready to welcome contributions with open arms.

-## Credits and Acknowledgements
-We would like to extend our heartfelt thanks to Ms.Samin Heydarian for her guidance and wisdom throughout the development of PersicaGlyph OCR.
-Her insights have been a beacon of inspiration for this project.

 ## Contact Information
 Although we're not open to contributions at the moment, your feedback and support are always welcome.
-Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/PersicaGlyph-OCR/issues) in the PersicaGlyph OCR repository, and we will assist you.
+Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/PersicaGlyph-OCR-Studio/issues) in the Credit Card OCR repository, and we will assist you.